-10. This committee is to recommend increasing the Council Tax by £5 for 2022/23 per band D property.
+- 10. This committee is to recommend increasing the Council Tax by £5 for 2022/23 per band D property.
 The Band D charge will increase to £198.63 per annum. £5 increase equates to an additional 9.6p (10p rounded to the nearest whole penny) per week per band D. The government has assumed in its forecast of Local Authority spending power that Council Tax will increase by 2%.
-The authorities settlement is based on the assumption by government that authorities maximise their income generation through Council Tax increases.
+The authority's settlement is based on the assumption by government those authorities maximise their income generation through Council Tax increases. - 11.
+The Chancellor announced measures to protect households from rising energy costs on 3rd February 2022.
+This includes a £150 council tax energy rebate; detailed guidance will be published however it is expected that the Revenues and Benefits system will be used to identify the properties that qualify for the energy rebate for the Council to pay the funds directly and not offset the amount from the annual council tax billing.
+Brentwood currently has 19,131 properties within Bands A-D, properties within these bandings are expected to be awarded £150 to contribute to their energy costs. - 12.
+All precept demands have been received from the 9 parishes within the borough.
+At the time of writing this report Essex Council and Essex PFCC Fire and Rescue Authority have not yet formally agreed their level of precept in writing.
+It is therefore intended to give delegated authority to the Section 151 officer to amend the Council Tax levels set in Appendix H, should there be any changes to the precepting authorities precepts once all formal precept notifications have been received.